Home » DIY Kid Activities » How To Make Oobleck Without Cornstarch

 If you only have flour, consider making homemade playdough instead.
 We have a great slow cooker playdough recipe that does use cream of tartar.

-Oobleck is considered a non-newtonian fluid or a liquid and solid.
-You can experiment with what happens when you squeeze the oobleck or just hold it.
-You will notice that when pressure is added it be
+Oobleck is considered a non-Newtonian fluid or a liquid and solid.
+You can experiment with what happens when you squeeze or hold the Oobleck.
+You will notice that when pressure is added the substance slips through your fingers.

-Is Tapioca powder and flour the same thing?
+Is Tapioca powder and Tapioca flour the same thing?

 Yes, pretty much.
-It just depends on the marketing and packaging from different companies.
+It just depends on the marketing and packaging of different companies.

 What happens if it is too watery?
 Or too thick?

-If it is too watery, slowly add more baby powder until you see it clump on the spoon.
-If it is too thick add a little water and stir to get the right consistency.
+If it is too watery, slowly add more baby powder until it begins to gather on the spoon.
+If it is too thick, add a little water and stir until you achieve the right consistency.

-Arrowroot powder can be used instead of Tapioca or baby powder.
+Tapioca Flour or Arrowroot powder can be used as a substitute for the cornstarch baby powder.

 Oobleck Recipe Without Cornstarch